ENG

 Five Elements (陰行)’

-There are five colors and elements that hold
+These five colors and elements hold unique meanings

-unique meanings, which have been inherited through generations.
+and have been passed down through the generations.

-Our culture has melted and become a crucial part of our lives.
-A lot of Korean foods also make use of the colors.
+Our culture is embedded in and has become a crucial part of our lives.
+A lot of Korean foods make use of color.

 Yin-Yang and the Five Elements of the Universe

-• Saekdong jeogori, a type of hanbok worn by children, is decorated with stripes of Saekdong color.
+• The saekdong jeogori, a type of hanbok worn by children, is decorated with Obangsaek-colored